Revelation 1

 CHAPTER 1

 Revelation of Jesus Christ, which (1) God gave to him, (2) to shew to his bondmen what must shortly take place; and (3) he signified it , sending by his angel, to his bondman John, v.1 Title, Subject, and Writer.
 The title of this book is not “the revelation of St. John”, rather it is “the revelation” (‘apokalupsis’ or, the appearing, unveiling) of Jesus Christ.
 The subject of the book therefore follows from its title.
 “Jesus Christ” is the true object of the book (see Eph.
 1:10).
-The true subject of the book is “things which will shortly take place”; i.e. future events used to accomplish said purpose… to glorify Christ through judgments.
+The true subject of the book is “things which will shortly take place”; i.e. future events used to accomplish said purpose: to glorify Christ, which will be be brought about through judgments.
 There is something beautiful about the expression, “which God gave to him”.
 Though Christ is in glory, He still takes everything from the hand of God.
 The contents of Revelation are for “His servants”.
 Servanthood is not our closest relationship to God, but then relationship isn’t the subject in this book.
 Furthermore, while Revelation is certainly written to the Church (v.11), it will be applicable for readers during the great tribulation.
-These things “must” come to pass, because the apostasy of Christianity demands an answer.
+These things “must” come to pass; the glory of Christ, the fulfillment of promises, and the apostasy of Christianity demands it.
 When it ways that Jesus Christ “signified it”, we are given a key to understanding Revelation.
 These are literal events, but delivered by symbolic signs.
 We don’t interpret symbols literally, but we don’t deny that the events alluded to are real.
 In 2 Peter 1:20 we find that we need the light of other scriptures to understand one particular verse (see Rev. 10:10; 1 Cor.
 2:11).

 2 who testified the word of God, and the testimony of Jesus Christ, all things that he saw. v.2 Reliability of Revelation.
-The Spirit of God is clear the chain of Divine knowledge was not broken by John.
-God gave it to Jesus, Jesus signified it to John via His angel, and John testified everything he saw.
-The Spirit here clearly authenticates the entire book with the Word of God.
-This verse is not a list.
-The Word of God = the testimony of Jesus Christ = what John saw and testified.
+The origin of the book is explained: God gave it to Jesus, Jesus signified it to John via His angel, and John testified everything he saw.
+The chain of Divine knowledge was not broken by John.
+The Spirit here authenticates the entire book with the Word of God.
+This verse is not merely a list.
+The Word of God is the testimony of Jesus Christ is what John saw and testified.
 This book is remarkably different from the gospels and the epistles.
-Yet it is still “the testimony of Jesus Christ”, although it is written in the character of judgment not grace like the epistles.
+Yet it is still “the testimony of Jesus Christ”, although it is written in the character of judgment, not the character of grace like the epistles.
 Most of what John writes is what the Lord Himself said to him; the testimony of Jesus Christ.

 3 Blessed is (1) he that reads, and (2) they that hear the words of the prophecy, and (3) keep the things written in it; for the time is near. v.3 A Special Blessing for the Reader Notice the beautiful groups of three in this chapter.
 There are at least 17 groups of three!
 We need to follow through: (1) read, (2) hear or heed, and (3) keep the words of this prophecy.
 Perhaps the context in view is the public reading of the scriptures (1 Tim.
 4:13) where one reads and others hear.
 To “keep” them is to treasure them in our hearts (Luke 2:19; 51).
 Another motivation is given; “the time is near”; i.e. the time of the fulfillment of prophecy.
 We are at the time of the end, and prophecy is an open book.
 True blessing comes from reading, hearing, and keeping the prophecy before it is fulfilled, when it is still “at hand”, not after it “has come.”
 Prophecy edifies those who believe God, not those who doubt Him (2 Peter 1:19; John 15:15).
 This is one of seven blessings recorded in this book of judgment.
 The whole book is referred to as prophecy, and this shows that even the letters to the seven churches have a prophetic character.